5.00/5 from 10 reviews

 Overview Of Mt.
 Everest Expedition (58 Days)

 Mt.
-Everest have always been fascinated by what is also called “The Third Pole.” late Sir Edmund Hillary and Tenzing Norgay Sherpa became the first persons to stand on top of the world on 29 May 1953.
+Everest has always been fascinating, also called “The Third Pole.” late Sir Edmund Hillary and Tenzing Norgay Sherpa became the first persons to stand on top of the world on 29 May 1953.
 Since then there have been other many notable ascents to the summit.
 Possibly the most colorful story about the early attempts on Everest is the one involving Captain J. Noel and his native companions.
 He disguised himself as a Mohammaden and made a journey from Darjeeling through Northwest Sikkim and round the north of Kanchenjunga in an attempt to reach Everest.
 Unfortunately, not even the disguise could see him through.
 His mission was out short just sixty-five km from Everest when a posse of Tibetan soldiers forced them to turn back.
 Although there are a dozen or so routes on Mt.
 Everest we follow the classical route, traditionally the most reliable way to the summit.
 Climbing Everest expedition has been successfully organized and climbed many times since then, but this should not lull prospective Everest climbers into complacency.
 Everest is a deadly mountain.
 Nothing this, one cannot approach the mountain with anything but a serious determination and focused mountaineering attitude.
 Everest is still as inexplicable, beguiling and magnificent as ever.

 Outline Itinerary of Mt.
 Everest Expedition